marfarma/cms-tree-page-view/readme.txt

 == Changelog ==

+= 0.5.7 =
+- jquery.cookie.js renamed to jquery.biscuit.js to fix problems with apache module mod_security. let me know if it actually works! :)
+- updated .pot-file, so translators out there may want to check if everything is up to date

 = 0.5.6 =
 - password protected posts now show a lock icon (thanks to [Seebz](http://seebz.net) for contributing)